maveca/containers/README.md

 4. Use scripts from the root directory.
    - `PS C:\> .\New-BCSandboxContainer.ps1 -licenseFile .\license.flf`

+5. Now and then use this script to get latest version of this scrips.
+   - `PS C:\> .\Get-LatestVersion.ps1`

 ## Remarks

 This scripts uses NAVContainerHelper module.